HIGHLIGHTS-Golf-U.S. Masters Day Four

 Arnie's Army salutes Palmer one last time

-Green Jacket pours greenbacks into Augusta economy (Compiled by Frank Pingue)
+Green Jacket pours greenbacks into Augusta economy (Compiled by Frank Pingue, editing by Ed Osmond)